cfergeau/enhancements/enhancements/cvo/cluster-profiles.md

 #### Story 2
 As a user, I can create a cluster in which node selectors for certain operators target worker nodes instead of master nodes.

+### Story 3
+As a user, I can create a cluster in which some operands are scaled down to only one replica to lower resource usage in non-HA setups.

 ### Design